-One of the biggest success stories to come out of lockdown (both of them) has been the DIY meal kits.
+One of the biggest success stories to come out of lockdown (all of them) has been the DIY meal kits.
 Restaurants and chefs that aren’t able to send out ready-to-eat food put together a box of ingredients instead, which you then cook at home, meaning you can get a taste of your fave restaurant and feel like a pro chef in the kitchen.
 And plant-based peeps don’t have to miss out because there are all these vegan meal kits available for delivery…

 The New Vegan from Breakfast en Bread